turingschool/curriculum/source/projects/eventmanager.markdown

 The implementation does a decent job at expressing what it accomplishes.
 The biggest problem is that it is expressing it near so many other concepts.
-To make this implementation clearer we should move this logic into it's own method named `clean_zipcode`.
+To make this implementation clearer we should move this logic into its own method named `clean_zipcode`.

 ```ruby